News & Analysis on scarce coins, markets, and the coin collecting community #89

 The auction record for a copper coin or pattern has been broken several times since the sale of this exact same Eliasberg-Atwater Chain Cent in July 2004.
 For present purposes, I define a coin or pattern as being made of ‘copper’ if its composition is at least 90% copper.
 The differences between nearly pure copper, brass, and variations of bronze are really not relevant to this discussion.

 In May 1996, the Eliasberg 1796 ‘No Pole’ Half Cent sold for more than $506,000 at the Eliasberg ’96 auction, which was conducted by the firm of Bowers & Merena in New York.
-Soon afterwards, it was certified as ‘MS-67 RB’ by the PCGS.
-The ‘RB’ designation means that experts at the PCGS found that it exhibits a significant amount of original ‘Mint Red’ along with naturally toned brown color.
+Soon afterward, it was certified as ‘MS-67 RB’ by the PCGS.
+The ‘RB’ designation means that experts at the PCGS found that it exhibits a significant amount of original ‘Mint Red’ along with a naturally toned brown color.

-This $506,000 record for a copper coin or pattern stood until until the Jan.
+This $506,000 record for a copper coin or pattern stood until the Jan.
 2008, Stack’s Pre-FUN auction in Orlando.
 An 1838 silver dollar ‘pattern’ struck in copper brought $529,000.
 Only two 1838 Gobrecht dollars struck in copper are known, and this one is PCGS certified ‘Proof-63 RB.’
 A few days later, Heritage sold a 1792 cent pattern for $603,750.
 That 1792 pattern, however, may not consist of 90% or more copper.
-It is often referred to as a ‘fusible alloy’ pattern, and is said to consist of a combination of copper and silver.
+It is often referred to as a ‘fusible alloy’ pattern and is said to consist of a combination of copper and silver.

 On July 31, 2008, at the Heritage Platinum Night auction at the ANA Convention in Baltimore, a 1792 pattern dime that was struck in copper sold for $690,000.
 All such records were broken on Jan.
 5, 2009, in Orlando.

 Before mentioning the Strawberry Leaf Cent that sold in Jan.
-2009, it may make sense to ignore the Eliasberg 1796 ‘No Pole’ Half Cent and the already mentioned copper patterns, and focus on auction records for large cents.
+2009, it may make sense to ignore the Eliasberg 1796 ‘No Pole’ Half Cent and the already mentioned copper patterns and focus on auction records for large cents.
 After all, this discussion is about a famous large cent.
 Besides, since Jan.
 2009, successive auction records for large cents have also been auction records for copper numismatic items of any kind.

 Auction records for large cents since May 1996 are as follows: (1) The Eliasberg 1793 Liberty Cap cent sold for $319,000 in 1996.
 It was later PCGS graded MS-64 and is currently in the “High Desert” PCGS Registry Set.
 It was on display at the Summer ANA Convention in August 2011.